 These tours generally cost between $25 and $65 per person.

 During our 3-day stay in Boquete, we found plenty of things to do.
 We experienced the Finca La Milagrosa Coffee Tour, tried ziplining at the Boquete Tree Trek mountain resort, and got wet Waterfall Rappeling at the Ja Wakta waterfalls in the forest just outside of Boquete.

-If you enjoyed What to do in Boquete Panama, check out our Panama Roundtrip.
+If you enjoyed What to do in Boquete Panama, take a look at our Panama Roundtrip.
 You may also like: